-The Master of Arts (International Relations in Economy and Trade) is a 72-unit coursework program offered by the Faculty of Social and Behavioural Sciences in a number of locations in China on a fee-paying basis in association with Nankai University, China.
+The Master of Arts (International Relations in Economy and Trade) is a 72-unit coursework program offered by the College of Business, Government and Law in a number of locations in China on a fee-paying basis in association with Nankai University, China.

 A coursework program known as The Master of Arts (International Relations in Economy and Trade) is offered in association with Nankai University, China.